Vyshnav-KS/portfolio/README.md

 A portfolio website build using create react app.

-- To dislay my projects,
+- To display my projects,
 - Skills and services
 - Resume
 - Contact and other info